DHTMLX/gantt-docs/data/desktop/resource_management.md

 ]);
 ~~~

 <img src="desktop/resource_management.png">

 {{sample  11_resources/01_assigning_resources.html}}

 If you define resources via the *serverList* collection, they can be [loaded together with the rest of the data](desktop/supported_data_formats.md#jsonwithcollections), otherwise you'll need to load them manually.

+Read about how to configure the resource control of the lightbox in the [Resources Control](desktop/resources.md) article.

 Loading resources and resource assignments
 -----------------------------------------